dnulnets/oidcgk/README.md

   * The drawback is that the sessions will not survive a restart of the server and if using more than one gatekeeper to load balance between you need to use sticky sessions.
   * The advantage is that it is easily configured for the backend.
 * **redis**, which requires an external Redis-server.
-  * The drawback is that it is a more cumbersome to set up.
+  * The drawback is that it is more cumbersome to set up.
   * The advantage is that the sessions will survive a restart.
 * **infinispan**, which requires an external infinispan-server.
-  * The drawback is that it is a more cumbersome to set up.
+  * The drawback is that it is more cumbersome to set up.
   * The advantage is that the sessions will survive a restart.

 ### Endpoints